Any student with a declared philosophy major is eligible for the philosophy pre-law concentration.

 Program Requirements

-The major requires a minimum of 27 credit hours of philosophy courses, at least 15 of which must be in courses numbered 300 or above.
-For the pre-law concentration, students are required to take four courses, one from each category listed below, for a total of 12 pre-law credit hours.
+The BA in philosophy requires a minimum of 30 credit hours of philosophy courses, at least 15 of which must be in courses numbered 300 or above.
+Some courses are required; some courses are selected from defined categories; and some are unrestricted.

 Each philosophy major must meet with a departmental advisor at least once a semester to plan or review a program of study.
 These programs are designed in terms of the individual student’s interests and future plans.
 Up to 12 credit hours of philosophy courses taken before the decision to major in philosophy may count toward a major.
 Additional credit hours may be counted with the advisor’s consent.